MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## SharePoint Content Security Policy schema

-The Content Security Policy SharePoint events listed in the [TODO: Add reference in [Search the audit log in the compliance center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#file-and-page-activities)].
+The Content Security Policy SharePoint events listed in the "SharePoint Content Security Policy activities" section in [Search the audit log in the compliance center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#sharepoint-content-security-policy-activities) use this schema.

 |**Parameter**|**Type**|**Mandatory?**|**Description**|
 | -------- | -------- | -------- | -------- |